When do I need to wear a face mask?

-Face masks have been recommended around the world for use by the community to reduce transmission of coronavirus (COVID-19).
+Face masks have been recommended around the world for use by the community to reduce transmission of COVID-19.

 Your best protection is still to keep at least 1.5 metres apart from other people, to wash your hands thoroughly and regularly, and cough and sneeze into a tissue or your elbow.

-For the community, both cloth masks and surgical masks are effective in reducing the transmission of coronavirus (COVID-19).
+For the community, both cloth masks and surgical masks are effective in reducing the transmission of COVID-19.

 How does wearing a fitted face mask reduce community transmission?

-Wearing a fitted face mask protects both you and the people around you by reducing the movement of coronavirus (COVID-19), especially when indoors where ventilation is reduced.
+Wearing a fitted face mask protects both you and the people around you by reducing the movement of COVID-19, especially when indoors where ventilation is reduced.